MyoHub/myosuite/docs/source/challenge-doc.rst

 ..
 TODO: muscle actuator different from locomotion

 The action spaces includes two types of actuators.
-Muscles control values are given as continuous values between  :math:`[0, 1]`, details on how mapping take place can be founda at this `mujoco page <https://mujoco.readthedocs.io/en/stable/modeling.html#cmuscle>`__.
+Muscles control values are given as continuous values between  :math:`[0, 1]`, details on how the mapping take place can be founda at this `mujoco doc <https://mujoco.readthedocs.io/en/stable/modeling.html#cmuscle>`__.

 The action for the prosthetic hand is controlled in terms of each joint angle.
-A normalisation is applied such that all joint angle in radiance can be actuated by a control value between  :math:`[-1, 1]`.
+A normalisation is applied such that all joint angle in radiance can be actuated by a control value between  :math:`[-1, 1]`, with -1 and 1 representing the lower and upper bound of the range of motions.

 Observation Space
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Myohand Data for hand joint positions and velocities, the MPL position and velocity.
-The object’s position and velocity.
-The starting and goal position.
-Contact information of object with myohand/MPL/start/goal/env.

 +-----------------------------------------+-----------------------------+-----------------+